SoothingMist/Embeddable-Software-for-Irrigation-Control/README.md

   1. WeatherData: Contains all weather data used to drive the software during testing.
   2. WaterUseTesting-SansPrediction: ETo and ETc without rain prediction.
 This is a VisualStudio project.
   3. WaterUseTesting-WithPrediction: ETo and ETc with rain prediction.
 See Notes.txt to build and run.
 Builds but will not run in VisualStudio.

-There is also a pdf file in the root directory that gives background.
-It is a paper currently under review for publication.
-The paper's conclusion that the version of rain pediction used has no impact is incorrect.
-That conclusion was caused by an error in the math estimating required irrigation that has since been corrected.
-The correction will be incorporated in the paper during the review process.

 # License